 Cowsnest Community Farm is where is all started.
 You can say that Cowsnest is the mother of Potoroo Palace.
 It is an 820-acre property outside Candelo with National Park on two sides.
 It began in 1975.
 Today it contains a 57-acre feral animal proof, wildlife sanctuary, where many animals get released each year.
 A big part of the farm is under Voluntary Conservation Agreement.

-There are milking cows, goats, chooks, bee hives, ducks, pigs and camels.
+There are milking cows, chooks, bee hives and ducks.
 Cowsnest has always been embraced by the Candelo community and the Bega Valley Community.
 Cowsnest and Potoroo Palace are very grateful to all the small businesses and individuals in the Bega Valley who help us in so many ways

 It began in 1975 as a sort of kibbutz where people could offer their labour in return for board and lodging.
 Farm work happened during the days and at night artistic things flourished.
 In 1985 the Candelo Arts Society grew out of Cowsnest.
 Music and Variety Nights have been going since then.